sahilrajput03/sahilrajput03/thoughts-principles.md

 Good judgement comes from experience, and a lot of that comes from bad judgement. ~ Will Rogers

 No act of kindness, no matter how small, is ever wasted. ~ Aesop

+It is far better to be alone, than to be in bad company. ~ George Washington